mazaidan/genvisorUFP/README.md

 # genvisorUFP
-This work develops a generalized virtual sensors for estimating indoor ultra-fine particles.
+This work develops a generalized virtual sensors for estimating the concentrations of indoor ultra-fine particles.